lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

     is valid.

 Always have a working program
-:   In combination with cheating, this usually means inserting dummy
+:   In combination with passing_the_buck, this usually means inserting dummy
     functions.

 Compile after every change